 4.1 Rutland Water is a large eutrophic man-made pump storage reservoir created by the damming the Gwash Valley in 1975.
-The reservoir receives the majority of its water from the Rivers Nene (90%) and Welland (10%).
-In general the reservoir is drawn down in the summer and filled during the autumn and winter months when river levels are high.
+The reservoir receives the majority of its water from the Nene (90%) and Welland (10%) Rivers.
+In general, the reservoir is drawn down in the summer and filled during the autumn and winter months when river levels are high.
 The lagoons are one of the most important areas for wintering and breeding wildfowl.
-The reservoir regularly supports internationally important numbers of gadwall and shoveler and nationally important numbers of eight other species of wildfowl.
+The reservoir regularly supports internationally important numbers of gadwall (Anas strepera) and shoveler (Anas clypeata) and nationally important numbers of eight other species of wildfowl.

-Features of European Interest
+Features of European Interest18

-4.2 Rutland Water qualifies as an SPA due to its populations of wintering birds in general and gadwall/shoveler specifically.
-The waterfowl assemblage includes populations of shoveler Anas clypeata, teal Anas crecca, wigeon Anas penelope, gadwall Anas strepera, tufted duck Aythya fuligula, goldeneye Bucephala clangula, mute swan Cygnus olor, coot Fulica atra, merganser Mergus merganser and great crested grebe Podiceps cristatus.
+4.2 Rutland Water qualifies as an SPA through its populations of wintering birds in general and gadwall and shoveler specifically.
+The waterfowl assemblage also includes populations of teal (Anas crecca), wigeon (Anas penelope), tufted duck (Aythya fuligula), goldeneye (Bucephala clangula), mute swan (Cygnus olor), coot (Fulica atra), goosander (Mergus merganser) and great crested grebe (Podiceps cristatus).
 It is designated as a Ramsar site for the same features, particularly its populations of gadwall, shoveler and mute swan.

-Conservation Objectives
+Conservation Objectives19

-- 4.3 The conservation objectives of the SPA are to ensure that the integrity of the site is maintained or restored as appropriate, and ensure that the site contributes to achieving the Favourable Conservation Status of its Qualifying Features, by maintaining or restoring; - The extent and distribution of qualifying natural habitats and habitats of qualifying species - The structure and function (including typical species) of qualifying natural habitats - The structure and function of the habitats of qualifying species - The supporting processes on which qualifying natural habitats and the habitats of qualifying species rely - The populations of qualifying species, and, - The distribution of qualifying species within the site http://jncc.defra.gov.uk/pdf/SPA/UK9008051.pdf
+- 4.3 The conservation objectives of the SPA are to ensure that the integrity of the site is maintained or restored as appropriate, and ensure that the site contributes to achieving the Favourable Conservation Status of its Qualifying Features, by maintaining or restoring; - The extent and distribution of qualifying natural habitats and habitats of qualifying species; - The structure and function (including typical species) of qualifying natural habitats; - The structure and function of the habitats of qualifying species; - The supporting processes on which qualifying natural habitats and the habitats of qualifying species rely; - · The populations of qualifying species; and - The distribution of qualifying species within the site.

-Principal Risks to Site Integrity
+Principal Risks to Site Integrity20

-- Public disturbance
+- Public disturbance;

-- Inappropriate water levels
+- Inappropriate water levels;

-- Water pollution
+- Water pollution;

-- Invasive species
+- Invasive species; and

-- Fisheries management
+- Fisheries management.